Steel Dynamics, Inc. [STLD] – Increased bearish sentiment favors STLD the most

 Shifting the focus to workforce efficiency, Steel Dynamics, Inc. [STLD] earns $1,441,688 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 12.36 and its Total Asset Turnover is 1.62.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.13 and its Current Ratio is 3.96.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.62, which indicates that it is 2.95% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.70.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.62, which indicates that it is 4.42% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.76.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Steel Dynamics, Inc. [STLD] a Reliable Buy?